ryanhanli/Algorithm-Problems/README.md

 # Algorithm-Problems
-Data Structures and Algorithms used on Hackerrank Problems
+Data Structures and Algorithms used on Hackerrank and Leetcode Problems

 What specfic Hackerrank problem each of these files refer to: